mnoumanhanif/google-drive-transfer-colab/README.md

-# google-drive-transfer-colab
-This repository provides an easy-to-use Google Colab notebook that lets you transfer files and folders from one Google Drive account to another — without downloading or re-uploading manually.

 # 🚀 Google Drive File Transfer using Google Colab

 This repository provides an easy-to-use Google Colab notebook that lets you transfer files and folders from one Google Drive account to another — **without downloading or re-uploading manually**.